 No doubt about it, winter steelhead fly fishing is a hardy sport that takes patience and discipline.
-To help you become more successful, we’ve compiled a collection of tips used by pro-level guides.
-The key to catching steelhead is to understand how approaching winter steelheading is different than how you usually fish, pay attention to changing conditions and what drives steelhead behavior.
+To help you become more successful, follow the tips used by pro-level guides.
+The keys to catching more steelhead are paying attention to changing conditions and what drives steelhead behavior.
 Here at Fly Fishing Field Guides, we want you to get to better fishing, faster.
-So we work hard to condense top-notch advice into downright punchy material – enjoy our video that accompanies this article!
+Enjoy our video that summarizes this article!

 On The River – Finding Steelhead